ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.3 Financial Planning and Reporting Policies.md

         are classified as unrestricted, temporarily restricted and permanently restricted.

-    d.
+    b.
 Procedures:

-        vi.
+        i.
 The Finance Manager is responsible for producing the following year-to-date reports within 30 days of the end of each month: P&L, Balance Sheet, P&L by Job, and P&L by Class.

-        vii.
+        ii.
 The Executive Director and Treasurer review financial reports each month, monthly reports are available to Finance Committee and the Treasurer presents reports to the full Board of Directors on a quarterly basis.

-        viii.
+        iii.
 On a quarterly basis, the Executive Director prepares a narrative report that summarizes the organization's current financial position and includes explanations for budget variance.